Multi-Tenant SaaS

 Multi-tenant SaaS has become the default architecture for most B2B SaaS apps today.
 By B2B SaaS apps, we mean any cloud-based software used by multiple users or teams within an organization.

-While a multi-tenant architecture is cheaper, easier to deploy and maintain (just 1 instance!) and more commonly accepted by enterprise customers today, data security becomes a pretty important application-level concern.
+While a multi-tenant architecture is cheaper and easier to deploy and maintain (just 1 instance!) and is becoming more commonly accepted by enterprises, data security becomes a pretty important application-level concern.
 Let's take Mixpanel as an example.
 If I'm a user of Mixpanel, I want assurance that my product analytics data (raw events, reports etc.) is only accessible by my team and me in Mixpanel.
-Furthermore, I might also want to have more guardrails in my account and restrict access to certain data and reports to a handful of people (ex. a group of admins).
+Furthermore, I might also want to have more guardrails in my account and restrict access to certain data and reports to a handful of people (ex. users with the admin role).

 In the remainder of this guide, we'll go over how you can use Warrant to model a B2B multi-tenant app like Mixpanel and ensure proper authorization and access control to data based on tenant and role/permissions.